*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Barrio Santa Cruz is the best area to stay in Seville because of its proximity to the main attractions, restaurants, and nightlife.
 More than that, its tangled streets, fountain-filled plazas, and outdoor cafes make it a delightful area to wake up to or wind down at the end of the day.

-The other neighborhood to stay is El Arenal, a central neighborhood of Seville right next to the Barrio Santa Cruz.
+The other neighborhood to stay in is El Arenal, a central neighborhood of Seville right next to the Barrio Santa Cruz.
 Around it is the Plaza de Toros and La Maestranza Opera House.
 Both areas are good places to stay if you want to spend some nights out partying as well.

 OR…Why not go all the way – and stay in the iconic and luxurious Alfonso XIII?
-You know, where Brad Pitt, Madonna and a list of other celebrities stay?
+You know, where Brad Pitt, Madonna, and a list of other celebrities stay?
 No, I haven’t stayed here.
 But I will kindly accept any sponsored stays or invitations from one of my readers 😉 Check out Hotel Alfonso XIII

 If not, try a Sunday brunch here in the elegant courtyard run by Restaurante San Fernando, which I’ve had.
 Recommended!